BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 It does feature a built-in Bluetooth connection to enable you to amplify your music from smartphones, laptops, tablets, and computers.
 It also features a hassle-free receiver pairing that allows for instant wireless streaming of audio.
 It also features a rack-mountable 2-channel design along with its bridge-ability mode that makes it ideal for use for various sound and studio applications.

 The Pyle Pro features additional system connectivity with its 1/4″ TRS and XLR Input connectors, speaker terminal, Speak-On Output Connectors, Binding Post, Banana Plug Connectors.

-There are three safety features that I like the most in this model are the Aluminum heat sink, dual ventilation cooling fans, and the overload protection indicator features that will protect and prevent your equipment and audio input from overloading.
+There are three safety features that I like the most in this model are the Aluminum heat sink, dual ventilation cooling fans, and the overload protection indicator features that will protect and prevent your audio equipment and audio input from overloading.

 Moreover, it comes with a safety conscious power switch that has a unique feature of having a three-second delay when the power amp is turned on.
-This reduces the turn-on transients that are usually associated with any equipment connected to the amplifier; this feature protects the loudspeakers likewise.
+This reduces the turn-on transients that are usually associated with any audio equipment connected to the amplifier; this feature protects the loudspeakers likewise.